chirag18B/aidtech-testtask/README.md

 This test task was done in a limited frame of time, so I suggest some changes to make it better;

 - **Changing unique identifiers used to store donations:** We have used transaction IDs to store donation objects, it would be better if we can use some other unique identifier to do this.
-It would also allow us to add validations to check that nomady can create a donation object for an already existing ID.
-It will also reduce confusion, as we seprate the two different functionalities. it will also help us create range queries if identifiers used are incremental in nature.
+It would also allow us to add validations to check that no one can create a donation object for an already existing ID.
+Also while updating a donation object, we update validity and timestamp, but the donation ID is not updated with the new transaction ID of update.
+It will also reduce confusion, as we seprate the two different functionalities.

+- **Using range queries:**-  If identifiers used to store donation objects are incremental in nature.
+We will be able to create range queries.

 - **Using composite keys:** We can create composite keys within the chaincode and using them create functions to query donations with same project, item type or amount.

 - **Improve test cases:** If I had more time I can improve the quality of test cases.

+- **Create an advanced network setup:**-  This test task uses a very basic network setup with 2 orgs having one peer each.
+We can modify it to make an advanced more stable network.

+- **Create an advanced network setup:**-  The network present has configuration ready for couchDB setup, we can make minor tweaks and start using CouchDB instead of LevelDB as state store.